GP1-21/2022-GP1-21/README.md

 2. Install 21_HunaKSA_App APK file located in Release section.
 3. Open Android Studio.
 4. Run the emulator.
-5. Go to File > Profile or Debug APK.
+5. Go to File > 'Profile or Debug APK'.
 6. Browse for the 21_HunaKSA_App APK file location on your laptop.
 7. Run App